Kikketer/datapile/readme.md

 ### Features

 There is a mock-data folder with the server.
 Here you will see a couple examples already built for you.
 To build out the server responses you simply need to create the array responses.

+### Ignoring Query Parameters

+Some applications require ignoring some query string parameters, namely a cache bust style query parameter.
+To ignore parameters simply add the `--ignoreQuery` flag with a comma delimited list of query parameters to ignore:

+`--ignoreQuery v,index`

 ### TODO